mrerol/ITU-18-19-Fall-BLG317E-Database-Systems-Ticketz/docs/source/user/member3.rst

 There are two version for edition of expeditions.
 One is for users that are admin.
 These users can edit the whole expeditions.
 The other one is for firms.
 Firms can only edit the their expeditions.
-The interface of adding expedition is given in Figure 2.
+The interface of edition of expedition is given in Figure 2.

 .. figure:: images/member3/expeditions/edit_expedition.png